Old House Vs. New House: Which Is The Better Option For You?

 - Potential HOA fees: Newer neighborhoods tend to have amenities like pools and gyms.
 That means you may end up paying homeowners association (HOA) fees to maintain them.
 But having HOA fees can make it easier to maintain the value of your home.

 - Typically, less charm: Builders want to increase their profit margin, and one way they do this is by offering a limited number of floor plans.
 New construction neighborhoods tend to look very similar, and you won’t experience the charm you see in older homes.
-And you may not have the detailed work that you’ll see in older homes.

 - May have a longer commute to work and schools: Again, since builders are looking to save money, they often choose to buy land outside of the city.
 This could result in a longer commute to work and school.